-Studies indicate that homes can waste more than 10% of their indoor use through leaks.
+Homes can waste more than 10% of indoor water use through leaks.
 Whether a noticeable drip from a faucet or the silent overflow from a toilet, these small amounts of water can really add up over time.
-A leaky faucet with a drip every second can waste

-2,700 gallons of water every year.
+A leaky faucet with a drip every second can waste 2,700 gallons of water every year.
 To check for a silent leak in your toilet, add several drops of food coloring in your tank.
 If the water in the bowl is tinted after 15 minutes, your toilet has a leak.
 Materials to repair minor leaks are inexpensive and available at any hardware store.